 - Try to get the most information on them as possible.
 Classify the leads into categories if you can, it makes for easy follow-ups and personalized marketing.

-- Use content marketing:
+- Use Content Marketing:

-- Social media:
+- Social Media:

-- If you are present on Twitter, which you should, use or create hashtags to help your company stay on trending list and expand its influence.
+- If you are present on Twitter, which you should, use or create hashtags to help your company stay trending and expand its influence.
 Use videos, GIFs that people can mostly react to, like and repost.
 Keeping in mind that reposts bring awareness.

-- Email marketing:
+- Email Marketing:

 - It is an efficient way to grow your business marketing.
 Email marketing is a good way to let the leads and customers know that you are interested in answering their needs and willing to be their problem solver.
 Even though leads can come from different sources, your emails must be personalized, you must address each lead differently according to their browsing history, gender, location etc.